raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 ### Size and number of images

 **Don't forget that your experiment is limited to producing 3GB of data.** Make sure you calculate the maximum amount of space that your measurements, including any saved image files, will take up, and that this does not exceed 3GB.
+Remember that the size of an image file will depend not only on the resolution but also on how much detail is in the picture: a photo of a blank white wall will be smaller than a photo of a landscape.